petrukhnov/jobsite-static-gen/README.md

 7. run `gem install scss-lint`

+8. (Optional/OSX only) Get terminal-notifier by `brew install terminal-notifier` from https://github.com/alloy/terminal-notifier to get notifications on failed `gulp watch` builds.

-8. run `gulp`.
+9. run `gulp`.
 The environment needs to be specified via the `-e` option or `TFOX_ENV` environment variable.

 ### Google Analytics config